rachworsham/open_sdp_cte_toolkit/docs/docs.md

 collapse (mean) any_terminating, by(entry_pathway credit_bin_in_first_term)
 gen credit_type = "any"

-<span class="stcmt">* Combine data sets for completion/transfer rates by both credit types in first term: any credit and college-level credit</span>
+<span class="stcmt">// Combine data sets for completion/transfer rates by both credit types in first term: any credit and college-level credit</span>
 append using `college_credits'

-<span class="stcmt">* Completion/transfer rates by pathway and first-term credit-type bins</span>
+<span class="stcmt">// Completion/transfer rates by pathway and first-term credit-type bins</span>
 twoway (line any_terminating credit_bin_in_first_term <span class="stcmt">///</span>
 	if credit_type == "any", lcolor("51 34 136")) <span class="stcmt">///</span>
 	   (line any_terminating credit_bin_in_first_term <span class="stcmt">///</span>